beam-community/ex_machina/README.md

 And start the ExMachina application.
 For most projects (such as Phoenix apps) this will mean adding `:ex_machina` to the list of applications in `mix.exs`.
-You can skip this step if you are using Elixir 1.4
+You can skip this step if you are using Elixir 1.4 or later.

 ```elixir
 def application do